sjberman/nginx-service-mesh/docs/content/about/architecture.md

 Kubernetes resources and container names:

-- Containers: spire-server, k8s-workload-registrar, spire-agent
+- Containers: spire-server, spire-controller-manager, spire-agent
 - Resources: statefulset|deployment/spire-server, daemonset/spire-agent
-- Services: service/spire-server, service/k8s-workload-registrar
+- Services: service/spire-server, service/spire-server-bundle-endpoint

 NGINX Service Mesh uses mutual TLS (mTLS) to encrypt and authenticate data sent between injected Pods. mTLS extends standard TLS by having both the client and server present a certificate and mutually authenticate each other. mTLS is “zero-touch,” meaning developers don't need to retrofit their applications with certificates.